 So, instead of just viewing the Genesis account as a story of the family of man, perhaps it ought also to be seen as the story of one man’s family—the family of Adam.

 These towers of dust and gas known as the Pillars of Creation are at the heart of the Eagle Nebula.
 Such phenomena challenge people to question the meaning of their existence in the universe.
-Photo captured by the Hubble Telescope (Photo courtesy of Phil Plait and Chandra Observatory).
+Photo captured by the Hubble Telescope.
+(Photo courtesy of Blatant Views, CC By-SA 2.0.)

 With this premise in mind, we might find that there is probably more common ground to be found between the die-hard creationist and the adamant evolutionist than either would care to admit.
 Both the creationist and the evolutionist stand at the edge of a great gulf, and both are staring into the same unfathomable gap.
 It is what each sees in this gap that raises so much controversy about the origin of life by trying to explain the great leap that is made from the simple to the complex, and from the non-living to the living.